0day-ci/linux/Documentation/arm64/booting.rst

   All forms of interrupts must be masked in PSTATE.DAIF (Debug, SError, IRQ and FIQ).
-  The CPU must be in non-secure state, either in EL2 (RECOMMENDED in order to have access  to the virtualisation extensions), or in EL1.
+  If the CPU supports two security states, Linux must be entered in non-secure state, either in EL2 (RECOMMENDED in order to have access to the virtualisation extensions) or in EL1.
+  If the CPU only supports a single security state, Linux can be run even when this single state is "secure".
+  The exception level the kernel is entered in must support the VMSA memory model.

 - Caches, MMUs